rl-institut/multi-vector-simulator/docs/model/limitations.rst

 :Limitation:

-The real life constraint of the dispatch of assets, that it is not possible to have two flows in opposite directions at the same time step, is not adhered to in the MVS.
+It is not possible to model two flows in opposite directions during the same time step.

 :Reason: